Farrukhabad

 Farrukhabad is a city in the Indian state of Uttar Pradesh.
 It is the administrative headquarters of the Farrukhabad tehsil.
-The city is on the banks of river Ganges and is 295 km from the national capital Delhi and 210 km from the state capital Lucknow.
+This city is on the banks of river Ganges is 295 km from the national capital Delhi and 210 km from the state capital Lucknow.

 History

-Farrukhabad was founded by Nawab Muhammad Khan Bangash, who named it after the then reigning emperor Farrukhsiyar, in 1714, the district of Farrukhabad forms part of Kanpur division.
+Farrukhabad was founded by Nawab Muhammad Khan Bangash, who named it after the then reigning Mughal emperor Farrukhsiyar, in 1714.
+The district of Farrukhabad forms part of Kanpur division.